Introduction

 There are also small quantities of minor oilseeds such as safflower and linseed grown in Australia.

-Latest crop statistics can be found in this month’s AOF Crop Report.
+Latest crop statistics can be found in the latest AOF Crop Report.

-More detailed information can be found in the Historical Industry Production Statistics (Click to access), which is available to members only.
+More detailed information can be found in the Historical Industry Production Statistics, which is available to members only .

 Exports

 While Australia is a relatively small producer of oilseeds by international standards, it is widely regarded for its high quality exports and has developed some significant international markets for its canola and cottonseed exports.
-Currently, the UE, Japan, Pakistan and Bangladesh are important markets for Australian canola; with Japan and the US being the major cottonseed destinations.
+Currently, the EU, China, Pakistan and the UAE are important markets for Australian canola; with China, Japan and the US being the major cottonseed destinations.

 2009/10 1,238 106